-The names, ages and positions of our directors and executive officers as of February 10, 2016 are listed below:
+The names, ages and positions of our directors and executive officers as of February 16, 2018 are listed below:

-NAMES TITLE OR POSITION (4) AGE

-James A. Joyce (1) Chairman, Chief Executive Officer and Secretary 54

-Rodney S. Kenley (2) President and Director 66

-I D F 1 (2) CI'CE' '100" 10 ' V' D '1 (E' 60

-James B. Frakes (3) Chief Financial Officer and Senior Vice President - Finance 60
+NAMES TITLE OR POSITION (6) AGE James A. Joyce (1) Chief Executive Officer and Secretary 55 Charles J. Fisher, Jr. (4) Chairman and Director 71 Rodney S. Kenley (2) President and Director 67 James B. Frakes (3) Chief Financial Officer and Senior Vice President - Finance 61 Sabrina Martucci Johnson (5) Director 51 Edward G. Broenniman Director 81 Chetan S. Shah, MD Director 49

-Franklyn S. Barry, Jr. Director 77

-• •

-Edward G. Broenniman Director 80

-Chetan S. Shah, MD Director 48

-- (1) Effective June 1, 2001, Mr. Joyce was appointed our President and Chief Executive Officer, replacing Mr. Barry, who has indicated he will not stand for reelection as a member of the Board of Directors.
-Mr. Joyce resigned from the position of President upon the appointment of Mr. Kenley to such position on October 27, 2010. - (2) Effective October 27, 2010, Mr. Kenley was appointed as our President. - (3) Effective September 27, 2010, Mr. Frakes was appointed as our Chief Financial Officer. - (4) The Board has determined that Messrs.
-Barry, Broenniman and Dr. Shah meet the requirements to be determined as "independent directors" for all purposes, including compensation committee and audit committee purposes, under the NASDAQ rules and for federal securities law purposes.
+(1) Effective June 1, 2001, Mr. Joyce was appointed our President and Chief Executive Officer.
+Mr. Joyce resigned from the position of President upon the appointment of Mr. Kenley to such position on October 27, 2010 and as Chairman upon the appointment of Dr. Fisher to such position as of November 27, 2017.

+(2) Effective October 27, 2010, Mr. Kenley was appointed as our President.

+(3) Effective September 27, 2010, Mr. Frakes was appointed as our Chief Financial Officer.

+(4) Charles J. Fisher, Jr., M.D. was appointed to our Board on November 6, 2017 and was appointed as our new Chairman on November 27, 2017.

+(5) Ms. Johnson was appointed to our Board on January 4, 2018.

+(6) The Board has determined that Mr. Broenniman, Drs.
+Fisher and Shah and Ms. Johnson meet the requirements to be determined as "independent directors" for all purposes, including compensation committee and audit committee purposes, under the NASDAQ rules and for federal securities law purposes.
 Messrs.
 Joyce and Kenley are not independent as they also function as our executive officers.
-Mr. Barry has notified the Company that he will not stand for reelection.